cardano-scaling/hydra/hydra-cluster/README.md

 single scenario (single party, full life cycle) using funds available to the `config/credentials/faucet.sk` on that network.
-The Hydra nodes can reference pre-existing contracts living at some well-known transaction or can post a new transaction to use those contracts.z
+The Hydra nodes can reference pre-existing contracts living at some well-known transaction or can post a new transaction to use those contracts.

 To run the smoke test against the official cardano testnet using a local `state-testnet` directory (to re-use the synchronized chain db):